jmbarne3/simple-nws-weather-block/README.md

 ### Does it work with full-page caching?

-Yes, and that is the point of the design.
-The HTML that gets cached contains only the block's configuration, never a temperature, so a cached page is never a stale one.
+Yes.
+The cached HTML contains only the block's configuration, never a temperature, so a cached page is never a stale one.

 ### My block is not showing up.
 Why?